KireetiChennuru/Deploying-and-Testing-a-Model-using-Amazon-Sage-Maker-Studio-V2/README.md

 ## Project Overview

-This project focuses on deploying and testing a machine learning model using Amazon SageMaker Studio, integrating multiple AWS services to create a robust and scalable architecture.
+This project focuses on deploying and testing a machine learning model using Amazon SageMaker Studio V2, integrating multiple AWS services to create a robust and scalable architecture.
 The project guides you through the entire process, from defining the model to testing it using a web application.

 ## Architecture Diagram